ali-naji/Email-Topic-Identifier/README.md

 ### Installation Instructions

-Clone git repository to your favorite directory
+- Clone git repository to your favorite directory

 `git clone https://github.com/ali-naji/Email-Topic-Identifier.git`

-Move into project folder
+- Move into project folder

 `cd Email-Topic-Identifier`

+- create and activate a virtual environment

+`python -m venv .`

+Windows: `venv/bin/activate`

+Linux/MAC: `source venv/bin/activate`

-Install project dependencies
+- Install project dependencies\*

-`pip install .`
+`pip install -r requirements.txt`

-Run Flask App
+- Run Flask App

 `flask run`

-Open a browser window with the link shown in terminal
+- Open a browser window with the link shown in terminal

+- Deactivate and delete virtual environment

+`deactivate`

+`rm -r venv`

+\* Note: requirements are for the webapp only, research notebook requires other dependencies which are not included for fast installation.